Niiti/HuTouch-AI-Demo/README.md

 ### Tailored to your specs:
 HuTouch integrates with your tools to generate reusable code tailored to your project specs.
-- UI elements directly from your Figma
+- UI elements directly from your Figma/Motiff
 - Coding standards across 10 different categories OR simply allow HuTouch to use coding standards from your favorite project
 - Functional requirements from web or from your documents
 - API from your Postman